yuliamostovoy/OMGenSV/README.md

-# OMGenSV: a toolkit for using optical maps to genotype structural variation
+# OMGenSV: a toolkit for using Optical Maps to Genotype Structural Variation

 ## Prerequisites: